 Ellen received her B.A. degree in theater arts from UC Berkeley, her M.A. degree in children’s theater from Cal State U Humboldt, her M.Ed. in multicultural education and Ph.D. in education from University of Washington.
 She taught theater and directed plays for both universities and community theaters, and later taught university education and teacher training.

 Ellen married her high school sweetheart, John Farley, in 2004 and moved from Seattle to Redlands.
-Ellen has two children and one grandchild.
+Ellen has two children and three grandchildren.